jonhue/modalist/README.md

 ![NPM Version](https://img.shields.io/npm/v/modalist.svg)
 <img src="https://travis-ci.org/jonhue/modalist.js.svg?branch=master" />

-Modalist is a powerful ajaxified modal plugin.
+Modalist is a powerful & lightweight (not necessarily but primarily ajaxified) modal plugin.
 Here is how it works:

 1) You trigger a modal opening from your frontend code
 2) Modalist fetches the modal contents with AJAX
 3) The modal opens

-Modalist does not reinvent the wheel and uses todays best modal-engine [iziModal.js](https://github.com/dolce/iziModal) to backup its code.

 Utilize the [gem](https://github.com/jonhue/modalist) when using modalist.js with Rails.